Matrix product states and the decay of quantum conditional mutual information: Values of constants

 we may express (\ref{eqn:app-iv3-bound}) as

-Notice that $g(n)$ is a bounded function, since for large enough $n$ the supremum factor in (\ref{eqn:app-iv3-bound}) is (i) attained for $z$ in the vanishingly small neighborhood of some $\nu_*\in\mathcal{O}_*$, and (ii) grows asymptotically in proportion to $(n/\nu_{\mathrm{gap}})^{K+1}$.
-Hence, for large enough $n$, we may estimate
+Notice that $g(n)$ is a bounded function, since for large enough $n$ the supremum factor in (\ref{eqn:app-iv3-bound}) is (i) attained for $z$ in the vanishingly small neighborhood of some $\nu_*\in\Upsilon_*$, and (ii) grows asymptotically in proportion to $(n/\nu_{\mathrm{gap}})^{K+1}$.
+Hence, for large enough $n$, we may estimate \begin{widetext}

-The precise condition on how large $n$ should be for the first inequality in (\ref{eqn:alt-bound-aux}) to be satisfied is not trivial to specify in a reasonable closed expression.
-We choose not to do this, since our primary goal is to simply illustrate that using the bound of Theorem IV.3 of \cite{wolf-szehr} leads to the qualitatively same conclusion as using the bound of Theorem III.2 of \cite{wolf-szehr}.
+\end{widetext} The precise condition on how large $n$ should be for the first inequality in (\ref{eqn:alt-bound-aux}) to be satisfied is not trivial to specify in a reasonable closed expression.
+We choose not to do this, since our primary goal is to simply illustrate that using the bound of Theorem IV.3 of Ref. \onlinecite{wolf-szehr} leads to the qualitatively same conclusion as using the bound of Theorem III.2 of Ref. \onlinecite{wolf-szehr}.
 With (\ref{eqn:alt-bound-aux}), we may bound the $g(n)$ from above,

 where

 Thus, for large enough $n$, we may bound $g(n)\leq c_3$, which leads to $\|E^n-\tilde{E}^n\|\leq c_3 n^{K}\nu_{\mathrm{gap}}^{n-K}$, with